389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

     -   Click "OK"
     -   If **idm-console-framework** is listed twice, remove the one that is not "expandable"
 -   Click "Apply"

+### Run/Debug the console

+-   From the menu:  Run -> "Run Configurations..." or "Debug Configurations..."
+    -   Run Configurations -> simply runs the application
+    -   Debug Configuration -> runs the application in debug mode(follows breakpoints, step through code, etc).
--   Click "Run" -> this will launch the console
+-   Click "Run" or "Debug" depending on the what configfuration you chose -> this will launch the console

+-   Note - after any source change you must "rebuild" the project before those changes are reflected.
+Preferably choose:  Project -> "Clean...", select the checkbox to "Start a build immediately", and select "Build the entire workspace", and click "Ok".